 I don’t always choose Southwest when booking a flight, but when I have I’ve been able to apply points and save a good amount of money.
 When I first got the card, my offer was only $200 so you can save even more now.

 Here are my savings so far:

-One-way flight to Los Angeles for J and I- $43 after the $200 cash back
+A one-way flight to Los Angeles for J and I- $43 after the $200 cashback

 *Collected more points by flying Southwest*